zigomir/zigomir.github.io/_posts/2015-02-04-why-i-think-react-is-better-than-backbone.markdown

 Most hard problems comes because object state can be mutated from anywhere.
 Also, Backbone doesn't help you with state separation.
 State is creeping into models and views from many places.
-We are (at least I know I am) really bad at holding the state of where changes might come from.
+We are (at least I am) really bad at holding the state, of where changes might come from, in our heads.

-If you're a bit more interested in React now, I suggestion you to see these two videos
+If you're a bit more interested in React now, I suggest you to watch this videos

 - [Steven Luscher: Decomplexifying Code with React](https://www.youtube.com/watch?v=rI0GQc__0SM)
 - [React.js Conf 2015 - Immutable Data and React](https://www.youtube.com/watch?v=I7IdS-PbEgI)